Saproamanita praeclara: Description

 Saproamanita praeclara is a robust, white mushroom.
 The cap is 1-9.5 cm in diameter.
 It is white with lemony yellow tinges.
 The cap starts off conical and hairless, but becomes convex and loosely hairy with time.
 It is sometimes slightly dented and hairless at the center.
 The margins of the cap are shaggy and hang down towards the stem.
-The cap does not have a noticeable scent.
+The cap has a strong very noticeable scent.

 The solid stem is 11-13 cm long.
 It ranges from white to lemony yellow in colour.
 It becomes bulbous towards the base and is powdery and hairy near the top.
 It has a soapy scent.

 The ring is hairy.
 The gills are free, deep and crowded.
 They are white or cream coloured when the organism is young and become yellow with age.
 The spore print is white.

 Distribution and habitat

-Saproamanita praeclara grows in southern parts of the Western Cape of South Africa.
+S. praeclara grows in southern parts of the Western Cape of South Africa.
 It grows in rings in grassy areas (such as fields and lawns) and near woods.